Map puffer: Reproduction

-Defense
+Toxicity

 Arothron mappa contains tetrodotoxin - an extremely toxic sodium channel blocker which protects it from predators.
 A. mappa do not manufacture the tetrodotoxin compound themselves, rather, it is produced by endosymbiotic bacteria within the pufferfish that is passed down through the food chain.

-Parasitism
+Parasites

 Several invertebrate species are known to parasitize Arothron mappa and other Tetraodontiforme fishes.
 The Aporocotylidae species of Psettarium yoshidai is found exclusively in the map puffer, and two nematode species in the genus Philometra (Philometra robusta and Philometra pellucida) can be found in the map puffer and other Tetraodontiformes.
 Aforementioned Philometra species cause severe swelling and distention of the gut in Tetraodontiformes.
 Cases of extreme infection and bloating caused by Philometra in an individual pufferfish can result in their rapid ascension to surface waters and consequent predation due to lack of shelter and mobility.

 As food

-Despite containing tetrodotoxin, several species of pufferfish in the family Tetraodontidae are considered delicacies in Japan.
-Studies have shown that the map puffer's flesh can be safely consumed by humans.
-The skin, liver, gonads, and intestines of the map puffer should not be consumed, as they contain high concentrations of the tetrodotoxin.
+Despite containing tetrodotoxin, several species of pufferfish in the family Tetraodontidae are eaten in Japan.
+One study shows that the level of toxicity in the flesh of map puffers is considered acceptable for human consumption.
+Nonetheless, the skin, liver, gonads, and intestines of the map puffer should not be consumed, as they contain high concentrations of tetrodotoxin.

 Specialized training is required to prepare a puffer fish containing tetrodotoxin for consumption, as to not contaminate the edible flesh with tetrodotoxin contained within the fish's skin and organs.
-However, pufferfish raised on fish farms in Japan which are fed a controlled diet are no longer toxic for human consumption, even the fish's liver can be eaten as foie gras without any harmful effects.